 Dead space is the portion of the respiratory system where tidal volume doesn’t participate in gas exchange.
 Anatomic dead space consists of the parts of the respiratory tract that are ventilated but not perfused.
 It consists of conducting airways such as the trachea, bronchi, and bronchioles —structures that don’t have alveoli.
 It’s called anatomic because it’s fixed by anatomy and doesn’t change.

-About a third of each normal breath we take is anatomic dead space, which means that a third of each breath is essentially wasted.
+About a third of each normal breath we take is anatomic dead space.
+This means that a third of each breath is essentially wasted.
 Dead space is age dependent.
 It’s highest in the infant at 3 ml/kg ideal body weight and is about 2 ml/kg in children and adults.
-An adequate tidal volume must include enough volume to also fill the dead space, otherwise not enough air enters the alveoli and the patient hypoventilates.
-A 15 kg child has a dead space of about 30 ml (2ml/kg), a resting tidal volume of about 105 ml (7 ml/kg) and an effective alveolar ventilation of 75 ml (105 ml – 30 ml).
+An adequate tidal volume must include enough volume to also fill the dead space.
+Otherwise not enough air enters the alveoli and the patient hypoventilates.
+A 15 kg child has:

 Let’s say our child starts to hypoventilate and is now taking tidal volumes of 40 ml.
-She’s still moving 40 ml of gas in and out of her mouth and you can feel her breathing and see her chest move, even though it looks shallow.
+She’s still moving 40 ml of gas in and out of her mouth.
+You can feel her breathing and see her chest move, even though it looks shallow.
 Her dead space is still 30 so now the amount of gas reaching her alveoli is 10 ml (40 ml – 30 ml).
 That’s not enough to get rid of CO2.
 It might be enough to maintain her oxygenation for a while.

 Remember, oxygenation and ventilation are different.
 Ventilation exchanges air between the lungs and the atmosphere so that oxygen can be absorbed and carbon dioxide can be eliminated.
 Oxygenation is simply the addition of oxygen to the body.
 If you breathe a high concentration of oxygen, but don’t increase or decrease your respiratory rate, your arterial oxygen content (PaO2) will greatly increase, but your PaCO2 won’t change.